sparkney/danceguide/index.md

 ```

-We create a page with a form, from which we can submit the ajax action.
+Then, we create a page with a form, from which we can submit the ajax action.
 Note how we set the target element ID for the ajax axtion.
 We also create an empty layout cell and give it the same ID.

 *AjaxPage.java*